 The Journal of Pastoral Care & Counseling advances theory and professional practice through scholarly and reflective literature on pastoral and spiritual care, counseling, psychotherapy, education, and research.

 For Articles, Brief Reflections, Poetry, and Specialty Manuscripts: Please review the Guidelines that you will find at SAGE Submission Guidelines.
-Contact the Editor in Chief if you need assistance.
-(Cell: 617-470-6897 / PH: 617-969-2697 / EMail: [email protected] ).
+Contact the Journal Editor if you need assistance.
+(PH: 610-358-4224 / EMail: [email protected] ).

 All material submitted to JPC&C must reflect the ethical standards of the pastoral/spiritual care associations that support JPCP and those of SAGE Publications.
 The association standards are available at the associations’ websites.
 Consult SAGE Submission Guidelines for information concerning SAGE’s standards.